Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Our friendly reservations specialists are on hand to assist with your booking arrangements to ensure your holiday runs as smoothly as possible.
 Contact our team on 1800 079 545 during business hours in Australia or email firstname.lastname@example.org

-Comprehensive Travel Insurance is strongly recommended for all travellers.
+Comprehensive Travel Insurance is strongly recommended for all travellers as protection against any unforeseen events that may necessitate the cancellation or interruption of your holiday and should be purchased at the same time as you purchase your cruise.
 Please refer to our Pre-Departure page for facts that should be considered and shared when speaking with Travel Insurance suppliers.

 Following your expedition, you will receive a link by email to free download the images taken throughout your voyage by our Expedition Team.
 Please make sure that you have provided our reservations team with your relevant email address.